im-bob-loucans/api_exam/README.md

 1. This exercise is meant to showcase how you work.
 With consideration to the time limit, do your best to treat it like a production system.

 ## How-To
+- NOTE: These instructions are for Mac only

 1. Install a JRE:
-   - Download the OpenJDK 13 JRE Runtime and install: https://adoptopenjdk.net/
+   - Download the OpenJDK 13 JRE and install: https://adoptopenjdk.net/ - you will most likely need admin privileges to do this - check with your IT team.

-2. Clone a local copy of the repo
+2. Clone a local copy of the repo - follow GitHub instructions for setting up a client

 3. Open a terminal window and run the following commands
     ```
-    cd <project root>
+    cd <project root - location where you clones the repo>
     ./csvToJson.sh -i <full path to input dir> -e <full path to error dir> -o <full path to output dir>
     ```

+   - Application should start successfully

-   application will start,  add a csv file to the input directory and monitor the logs for processing
+   - Copy a csv file to the input directory and monitor the output logs for processing status

 ## Assumptions

+Current working assumptions to be able to make progress:

 1. Input files are UTF-8 encoded
 2. Input files conform to CSV RFC4180 Standard for quoted values
 3. Input files use only comma delimiters
-3. All columns are provided in specified order in the CSV...
+4. All columns are provided in the order specified in the requirements
+5. A command line tool is what the user wants
+6. Java is an acceptable technology
+7. Installing a JRE is something users will be capable of doing
+8. MacOS is the target platform
+9. Using a dist folder with a committed binary is fine for distribution
+10. Users will copy files in and they will be small enough to compete in a single FS event cycle
+11. Users will not edit or otherwise manage files in the input folder
+12. Users will not edit or other manage files in the output folder